THE F-1 VISA FOR ACADEMIC STUDENTS

 c.
 Improper course level placement;

 Limited employment: As an F-1 Visa holder you can work only on-campus.
 This work can include being a research assistant, library student worker, or work at the campus bookstore (for some examples).
 You can also work off-campus if the work is in a location that is educationally affiliated with the institution, and your work is associated with an academic department’s curriculum.
-In other words you can work off-campus, if a particular department has an off-campus site (for example archeology).
+In other words, you can work off-campus if a particular department has an off-campus site (for example archeology).
 Regardless of your employment type, you can only work twenty hours a week when school is in session (there is no limit when school is out of session, so work your vacations away if you want).

 Have an accurate SEVIS record: If you realize your graduation date will be later or earlier than expected on your I-20, then you have to update that in the SEVIS system.
 You will likely need to submit documents that prove you have enough credits to graduate early (good job on that!), or financial statements for continued living expenses if you are graduating later.